Leaf-Agriculture/docs/docs/satellite_overview.md

 | RGB.png        | NULL       | png           |
 | RGB.tif        | 10         | tif_colorized |

-PNG files do not have resolution because they are scaled up by 800%, so each pixel does not represent the correct size anymore.
+PNG files do not have resolution because they are scaled up by 800%.

 We generate a colorized `NDVI_color.tif` using a custom built color ramp.
 See the image below.
-If you want to use your own ramp, we recommend using `NDVI.tif`, which is a pre calculated NDVI file.
+If you prefer to use your own ramp, we recommend using `NDVI.tif`, which is a pre calculated NDVI file.
 You can import it into any GIS software, like [QGis][4], and use it as you please.